srwareham/dffmpeg/README.rst

 Alpine Linux (Default)
 ----------------------
-The default :code:`ffmpeg` container for this repositiory is uses the lightweight `alpine linux <https://alpinelinux.org/>`_ distribution and its `ffmpeg <https://pkgs.alpinelinux.org/package/v3.3/main/x86/ffmpeg>`_ package.
+The default :code:`ffmpeg` container for this repository is uses the lightweight `alpine linux <https://alpinelinux.org/>`_ distribution and its `ffmpeg <https://pkgs.alpinelinux.org/package/v3.3/main/x86/ffmpeg>`_ package.

 Size
 ++++